Self-Lakshh/sports.github.io/README.md

-# sports.github.io
+# Sports Inventory Managementusing Web Development

-Sports Inventory Management System using Web Development
+Creating a portal for university students to request the sports equipments and for sports staff to issue the requested materials.